winamp.exe

 Can I delete winamp.exe?

-Can I disable winamp.exe?
+Can I disable winamp.exe from starting automatically?

 Related Processes